haloman30/ActiveDesktopSidebar/README.md

 This page has been tested to run under Windows 2000 and Internet Explorer 6.0.
 Additionally included is a PHP script that is used to proxy the APIs used for geolocation and weather information.
-This script can be hosted on any webserver that uses PHP 5.1.4 or newer, however a version of this script can also be found at `#` (TBA).
+This script can be hosted on any webserver that uses PHP 5.1.4 or newer, however a version of this script can also be found at `https://haloman30.com/projects/adsidebar/api/weather.php?zip=<ZIP>`, replacing `<ZIP>` with the ZIP code of the desired region.

 ## Features